barakagb/gb-dl/README.md

 ``` 1.7.3x```

 ## Issues
-Report all issues here in github
+Report all issues here in Github

 Tested on ubuntu 16 , 18 ,20 LTS , Windows 10